Trees growing close to power lines are the primary cause of service interruptions and flickering lights.

 Boone REMC tree trimming contractors, supervised by an arborist, work throughout our service area to identify, trim, and sometimes remove, trees that can interfere with electric service or create safety hazards.

-If you have a tree on your property that needs to be trimmed, or if you need more information about our tree trimming program, contact us at (765) 482-2390 or 800-897-7362.
-Contact us online via our contact page.
+If you have a tree on your property that needs to be trimmed, or if you need more information about our tree trimming program, contact us at 800-897-7362.
+Contact us online by clicking here to access our contact page.

 It’s always best to play it safe and avoid planting trees near power lines.
 Also, state law requires that you call 811 to have underground utility lines located before you dig in your yard.
 Contact Indiana 811 at least two working days before you dig.

-Indiana Underground Plant Protection Service (IUPPS), is a free, non-profit, statewide utility notification service that provides a communication link between IUPPS members and contractors, homeowners, or anyone else engaged in excavating activities.
+Indiana 811, is a free, non-profit, statewide utility notification service that provides a communication link between Indiana 811 members and contractors, homeowners, or anyone else engaged in excavating activities.